"No man is free who is not master of himself."

 Letting go of teachers: The Magician eventually lets go of dependence on external teachers.
 He carries their wisdom within.

 Internalizing authority does not mean rejecting all guidance.
-The mature Magician still learns from others, and seeks counsel.
-He no longer needs permission to trust what he knows.
+The Mature Magician still learns from others and seeks counsel.
+But he no longer needs permission to trust what he knows.